 Bucas Grande island is also known by the name Socorro.
 It’s a one of a kind island, with many small islands and islets which are very densely vegetated.
-It is home to many breathtaking wonders, such as hidden lagoons, caves, and strange animals like schools of stingless jellyfish you can swim around.
+It is home to many breathtaking wonders, such as hidden lagoons and caves, as well as strange animals such as schools of sting-less jellyfish you can swim around.

-Socorro is a perfect destination for a daytrip and even for a longer stay, depending on your location, time and preferences.
+Socorro is a perfect destination for both day trips or longer stays.
+It really depends on your location, time and preferences.
 It is ideal for romantic vacations, and also for small groups.
-It is easily one of the most beautiful places in the Philippines, and should be on the must-see-list of anyone who travels to Surigao Province area.
+Bucas Grande is easily one of the most beautiful places in the Philippines, and should be on the must-see-list of anyone who travels to Surigao Province area.

 If you happen to be on Siargao Islnad you can take a boat from Dapa (or a private boat from General Luna).
 From Dapa there are two boats, the 7:30am one, and the 2:30pm one (1 hour).